malgo0102/Plants/README.md

      $ npm run createdb
     (To see possible commands: $ npm run)

-3. Based on templates fill in:
+3. Based on templates fill in in config folder:

-    In config folder:
     - config.json
     - dbCredentials.js